michaelzm/gamAccRev/README.md

 - [x] add submitted evaluations to the scoreboard

+### achievements

+- [ ] add interesting list of achievements
+- [ ] implement reward function

-ReviewComponent:
+### ReviewComponent:

 [x] add onClick to employee for fast scroll to index

-Formular:
+### Formular:

-- [] add indicator whether user reached minimum amount of reviews to qualify for evaluation
+- [ ] add indicator whether user reached minimum amount of reviews to qualify for evaluation

-- [] ~~ add landing page (external)~~

-- [] addition: rename login to starting page with some extra informations
+- [ ] addition: rename login to starting page with some extra informations

-upcoming idea: make mini game on bottom sheet when level up is reached, so user has the chance to win points by completing the little game (keeps motiviation higher to complete 10 missions)
+- [ ] upcoming idea: make mini game on bottom sheet when level up is reached, so user has the chance to win points by completing the little game (keeps motiviation higher to complete 10 missions)